‘Vanderpump Rules’: Lala Kent Vacations With Boyfriend Randall Emmett Amid Engagement Rumors

 “Listen, I love Lala and I’m going to be with her always and forever,” Emmett noted.
 “So, that’s for the stars to align when they align.”

-Kent and Emmett have been dating one another for about two and a half years and throughout their relationship, Kent has sparked rumors of an engagement by wearing a diamond ring on her wedding finger.
+Kent and Emmett have been dating one another for about 2.5 years and throughout their relationship, Kent has sparked rumors of an engagement by wearing a diamond ring on her wedding finger.
 However, as she has since confirmed, she and Emmett aren’t currently engaged.

 Also during her interview with Us Weekly days ago, Kent made it clear that she and her boyfriend would never be sharing their lives together on a reality show or on Vanderpump Rules.
 Instead, they will continue to focus on their separate careers as they enjoy their years-long relationship with one another.